0% intro APR credit cards 101

 Are there other features that the credit card has that you like, or dislike?
 That's important, too.
 If the APR is insane after the zero-interest period is over, or there aren't rewards you are likely to use, or you think the annual fee is too high, well, those are all good reasons to look for a better zero-interest credit card.
 After all, you're presumably going to keep using the card for years after the zero-interest period is over.
 It would be smart to like your credit card.
 Think of it as dating someone.
 The zero-interest feature is attractive, akin to someone's soulful eyes or appealing physique, and it may be what draws you in.
 But if you want a real relationship that goes the distance, your credit card better have some substance (i.e., brains and a personality).

 Think about your long-term goals.
 Again, why are you doing this?
 Are you mostly thinking about getting a rewards card and using the zero interest to help you rack 'em up before you pay everything off within the intro period?
 OK, sounds good.
 Are you buying something big, and you want to help pay for it over the long haul instead of within a month?
 Again, that sounds great.
 Is this a Hail Mary pass to help you get you out of debt?
 Yikes.
 This may not go too well.

-Once you have a no-interest credit card that you're excited about, applying for it is the easiest part of the process.
+Once you find a no-interest introductory period on a credit card that you're excited about, applying for it is the easiest part of the process.

 You'll need the usual information, like your name, address, Social Security number and annual income.
 You'll likely be asked if you're employed and how much your mortgage or rent is.
 You submit your information, and usually, within seconds, you'll have an answer.
 Or you may be told that you'll have your answer in a week or so.
 Which, unfortunately, as you know if you've been turned down for credit cards before, is also an answer.